 5.21 The invitation to tender should state the date and time by which the completed tender document should be received by the Academy.
-Tenders should be submitted in plain envelopes clearly marked to indicate they contain tender documents.
-The envelopes should be time and date stamped on receipt and stored in a secure place prior to tender opening.
+Tenders should be submitted via email, clearly marked to indicate they contain tender documents.
+The emails should be stored prior to tender opening.
 Tenders received after the submission deadline should not normally be accepted.